AmaralOne/CustomerApi/README.md

 But, first authenticate with the Api.

+<p>This API was developed in Node.js with Typscript.
+Using the Express framework.
+MongoDb Local was used as the database to persist  the datas.</p>

 - Create a new Customer with this url (http://localhost:3333/auth/register) with a json object as {
     "name": "teste2",